nicolasparada/node-httptools/README.md

 router.handle('*', '/api/*', api.requestListener)
 ```

-You can create a router with a prefix and pass its requestListener as a handler.
+You can create a router with a prefix and pass its requestListener as handler.